Change the timing, appearance and attributes of your animation.

 Change the speed of your animation.

-Animation creates the illusion of movement by playing a series of successive drawings so fast they blur together and seem to move.
-Typical animation plays at around 12 unique drawings per second, and cinema-quality animation can be up to 24 drawings per second.
+Animation creates the illusion of movement.
+It does this by playing a series of drawings so fast they blur together and seem to move.
+Typical animation plays at around 12 unique drawings per second.
+Although cinema-quality animation can be up to 24 drawings per second.
 The more frames per second, the smoother the animation looks.

-You can also simply use frames per second to speed up and slow down the existing frames you have.
-Slow down an animation either by slowing down the frame rate.
+You can also use frames per second to speed up and slow down the existing frames you have.
+Slow down an animation by slowing down the frame rate.
 Or you can slow it down by adding more in-between frames to your animation.

-Show semi-transparent copies of the drawings on either side of your current frame.
+Show semi-transparent copies of drawings on either side of your current frame.

-In traditional hand-drawn animation, animators used to stack sheets of drawings on top of one another over a lightbox, so the light shining through the thin paper would reveal the drawings around the current one.
+In traditional hand-drawn animation, animators used to stack sheets of drawings on top of one another over a lightbox.
+The light shining through the thin paper would reveal the drawings around the current one.
 This helped animators figure out what to draw next to create smooth and realistic movement.
 Because the sheets of animation paper were thin, like onion skins, this became know as ‘onion-skinning’.

-The onion-skinning function in Procreate gives you the same ability to see a ghostly overview of the animation surrounding your current frame.
+The onion-skinning function in Procreate gives you the same ability.
+It allows you to see an overview of the animation surrounding your current frame.

-Frames that are right beside your current frame will be shown as almost solid.
-Frames that are further away from it will get progressively more transparent.
+Frames that are right beside your current frame show as almost solid.
+Frames that are further away from it become progressively more transparent.